16 Plus Entrance History Of Art Tutor

 A tutor develops students’ critical vocabulary needed to discuss works of art in both their historical and cultural contexts.

-16 plus entrance History of Art tuition enhances a student’s understanding of exam preparation.
-Tutors build students confidence in an assertive, yet supportive way.
+16 Plus entrance History of Art tuition enhances a student’s understanding of exam preparation.
+History of Art tutors build students confidence in an assertive, yet supportive way.

 16 Plus entrance exams are set by independent schools to assess a student’s level and suitability for entry into Year 12.

 The exams take place in the autumn of the school year prior to entry.

 Written in-house by each school, the 16 plus exams have no standardised process.
 However, the papers are based on the GCSE syllabi with the aim to challenge students with some unfamiliar questions.

 Most of our tutors are based in London and tutor students on an hourly basis, travelling from one family home to another.